Digging for the Truth about Navicular Disease (and Syndrome) 12-28-05 Pete Ramey

 Added in 2017: Also read http://www.hoofrehab.com/GloveMod.html for my current booting and shoeing protocols.

 Dr. Rooney still maintains that once the bone damage of true navicular disease begins, it is irreversible.
 I, on the other hand have seen these horses returned to use and apparent happiness with my own eyes with consistency.
 As we bounced this disagreement back and forth I was starting to think we were going to have to “agree to disagree.”
 Then I realized that I (the farrier in the field, just looking for comfort and happiness for the horse) and Dr. Rooney (the pathologist) were talking about two different things.
 I use myself as an example.
-I got in the wrong car one night as a teenager and earned four vertebrae in my lower back that are now fused into one mass by surgeons.
+I got in the wrong car one night as a teenager and earned three vertebrae in my lower back that are now fused into one mass by surgeons.
 My wrists are permanently damaged from hanging by my fingertips during my rock climbing days.
 Dirt bikes claimed my shoulders.
-Running in dry river beds got my knees.
+Daily runs in a dry river gorge got my knees.
 Would it be possible to make me clinically sound?
 No. My radiographs will always reveal the errors of my past and a good flexion test would probably cripple me for three days.
 I’m very happy though, and I perform one of the most physically demanding jobs known to man every day with a big smile on my face.
 That’s good enough for me and probably for most navicular horses as well.